moorepants/learn-multibody-dynamics/lagrange.rst

 Lagrange's vs Kane's
 ====================

-The Lagrangian method is the  second method to deriving the equations of motion presented in this book, after Kane's method.
-This raises the questions: when should each method be used.
+The is book has now thought to alternatives to the Newton-Euler method: Kane's method and Lagrange's method.
+This raises the questions: when should each alternative method be used?

 For constrained systems, Kane's method has the advantage that the equations of motion are given for a set of independent generalized velocities only.
 This can give rise to simplified equations, additional insight, and numerically more efficient simulation.
+This also gives the benefit that Lagrange multipliers are not needed when solving constrained systems with Kane's method.

 Furthermore, the connection from Kane's method to vector mechanics, that is, Newton's law's, is clearer, which can provide additional insight, and make it easier to encorporate non-conservative forces such as friction.

+On the other hand, the Lagrange method only requires energies velocities as input, for which only the velocities of the bodies are needed.
+This is can be simpler to derive than the accelerations which are needed for Kane's method.

-On the other hand, the Lagrange-method results in a set of equations with well understood structures and properties.
+Furthermore, the Lagrange method results in a set of equations with well understood structures and properties.
 These structures and properties are not studied further in these materials, other than the following "learn more" section.
 With further study, these aspects can make it easier to generalize results across multiple systems, for example when designing control algorithms.